 Restricted Shares.
 The Compensation Committee may award ordinary shares to participants subject to such conditions and restrictions as the Compensation Committee may determine (provided that so much of the nominal value must be paid in cash, which may be paid by the Company or any subsidiary).
 These conditions and restrictions may include the achievement of certain performance goals and/or continued employment with us through a specified restricted period.
-During the vesting period, restricted share awards may be credited with dividend equivalent rights (but dividend equivalents payable with respect to restricted share awards with vesting tied to the attainment of performance criteria shall not be paid unless and until such performance conditions are attained).
+During the vesting period, restricted share awards may be credited with dividend equivalent rights (but dividend equivalents payable with respect to unvested restricted share awards shall not be paid unless and until such restricted shares vest).